 If we suspect the facet joints could be the source of your discomfort, we offer a medial branch block to investigate.
 During this procedure, you’ll lie face-down on a table.
 One of our providers will administer a local anesthetic, which will numb the skin and tissues above the medial branch.

 Next, they’ll place a thin needle into the area under the guidance of a video x-ray device known as a fluoroscope, which helps locate the medial branch nerves.
-A contrast dye is also injected to ensure the needle is in the proper position.
+A contrast dye is sometimes also injected to ensure the needle is in the proper position.

 You’ll be monitored after your procedure, and you may be asked to keep track of your pain over several hours.
 If the block was successful, the doctor can recommend a procedure for more permanent relief.